11 Clues That You Are An Outgoing Introvert

 When you're an outgoing person, people often assume you are an extrovert.

-They don't initially recognize the deeper, contemplative soul hidden by the warm smile and easy personality.
+They don't initially recognize the deeper, contemplative soul hidden behind the warm smile and easy personality.

 Outgoing introverts have an advantage in social settings because they can easily relate to both extraverts and introverts.
 But at the end of the night, you'll likely find the outgoing introvert sitting away from the crowd with another introvert.